From bespoke homes to thoughtfully designed commercial spaces, our portfolio reflects our passion for creating places with purpose and heart.

 Oak House

-Oak House in Slaithwaite, West Yorkshire, is a family home designed in close collaboration with Jim and Kate.
+Oak House in Slaithwaite, West Yorkshire, is a sustainable family home designed in close collaboration with Jim and Kate.

 Project